rohitk2/email-blurb-morph/runbook.md

 Another way is to create a for-loop in the main.

 I have sample_inputs inside the `email_agent_parser.py`.
 You can always modify it with your own input see what it does.
 That is a good way for checking 10 different prompts without having to enter it in manually try different scenarios to see where the agent trips up

+There is also a section in the langgraph studio in which you import CSV data to test multiple prompts.
+That is definitely something I want to explore more.